Coin Values Moving with Precious Metals: Up-Dated 3/27/2023: Gold $1969 | Silver $23.00

-The following chart clearly shows the value of V nickels is "condition" driven.
-Your chances of finding a rare date are not as good as finding a better grade coin.
-If you have the slightest doubt your Liberty Nickel is closer to a higher grade and the much higher value, have it graded by either NGC or PCGS.
+The following chart clearly shows the value of V nickels is both "date" and "condition" driven.
+Of the two; your chances of finding a rare date are not as good as finding a better grade coin.
+Step 2 covers judging condition to find the grade range on the chart.

 |Condition of Coin|